63 Outdoor Wedding Ideas for Any Couple

 Seasonal themes are a natural for outdoor weddings.
 Use these ideas as a jumping-off point:

-Tips to pull off a beautiful (and comfortable) outdoor wedding
+Check out these additional tips to pull off a beautiful (and comfortable) outdoor wedding:

 Have coverage available nearby.
 Even if you plan to have your entire wedding under the open sky, you must prepare for inclement weather.
 Set up a tent or reserve a covered pavilion and decorate it with white lights, greenery, and potted trees for a stunning effect.